-Brenton Strange vs Mike Gesicki: Who Should You Start?
+Brenton Strange vs Mike Gesicki: The Full Breakdown

 Deciding between Brenton Strange and Mike Gesicki is a common lineup dilemma for fantasy managers.
-The Jacksonville Jaguars tight end put up 7.9 PPG in 2025 over 12 games; Mike Gesicki of the Cincinnati Bengals averaged 4.4 in 13.
-A 3.5-point margin that could shift on any given week.
+The Jacksonville Jaguars tight end put up 7.9 PPG in 2025 over 12 games; Mike Gesicki of the Cincinnati Bengals averaged 4.7 in 12.
+A 3.2-point margin that could shift on any given week.

 Brenton Strange is the volume tight end in this matchup with 46 receptions for 540 yards, while Mike Gesicki profiles as a more touchdown-dependent spike play (2 scores on 28 catches).
 In weeks where Mike Gesicki finds the end zone he out-scores Brenton Strange, but the floor gap is real.